edgedb/edgedb/doc/ref/edgeql/types.rst

 ~~~~~~~~~~~~~~~~~~

 Associative arrays are indexed homogeneous collections, where the
 indexes are arbitrary but must be all of the same type.
-No specific
+Values don't
+have to be the same type as indexes, but they must still be the same
-ordering of associative array is assumed or guaranteed, thus slicing
+type as each other.
+No specific ordering of associative array is
-operators are not available for them.
+assumed or guaranteed, thus slicing operators are not available for
+them.

 .. code-block:: eql